Regular bike vs eBike: The differences

 1. Mechanics & design

 On the face of it, eBikes look a lot like normal bikes.
-Typically, there’s nothing glaringly obvious that would identify it as an electric bike – it has tyres, pedals, handlebars, and a seat – all things you’d expect from your regular push bike.
+Typically, there’s nothing glaringly obvious that would identify it as an electric bike – it has tyres, pedals, handlebars and a seat – all things you’d expect from your regular push bike.

 eBike motor

 Contrary to common belief, you do still have to put the effort into pedalling with an eBike.
-However, the motor provides extra power behind the pedals in order to take some of the strain off the rider, helping to propel the bike forwards with a bigger force than what you’d perhaps be able, or willing, to do manually.
+However, the motor provides extra power behind the pedals in order to take some of the strain off the rider, helping to propel the bike forward with a bigger force than what you’d perhaps be able, or willing, to do manually.

-An eBike motor offers various levels of assistance, and can be configured to your requirements depending on how much of a boost you’re looking for.
-You’re in full control of the motor on an electric bike, which can be used to help accelerate performance and offer some much needed support during those long, gruelling rides.
+An eBike motor offers various levels of assistance and can be configured to your requirements depending on how much of a boost you’re looking for.
+You’re in full control of the motor on an electric bike, which can be used to help accelerate performance and offer some much-needed support during those long, gruelling rides.

 eBike battery